 So, you know how I’m always nagging you guys to create stuff?
 And you’re all like, “But how?
 Do we give advice?
 Do we just talk about our jobs?”
-Take a look at this article: http://www.everywhereist.com/i-made-the-pizza-cinnamon-rolls-from-mario-batalis-sexual-misconduct-apology-letter/
+Take a look at this article on one woman’s reaction to the Mario Batali sexual misconduct apology letter.

-So, admittedly, Geraldine DeRuiter, The Everywhereist, is a brilliant writer, but she also bakes.
+But she also bakes.
 A lot.
-She loves it.
-She’s undoubtedly in a level of mastery with it.
+And she’s undoubtedly at a level of mastery with it.

 And, she’s pissed.